skoomasteve/Powershell-Script-Selector-GUI/README.md

 # Powershell-Script-Selector-GUI
 A graphical powershell script selector.

--Create directory C:\PSSSG and place your powershell scripts in it, specify the file path which contains your powershell scripts.
+-Create directory C:\PSSSG and place your powershell scripts in it (alternatively you can specify a different file path which contains your powershell scripts within the script)

 -Run PSSSG.ps1